-According to the recommendations of the German Corporate Governance Code, the Executive Board should take diversity into account when filling managerial positions and, in this respect, aim for an appropriate consideration of women.
+According to recommendations of the German Corporate Governance Code, the Executive Board should take diversity into account when filling managerial positions and, in this respect, aim for an appropriate consideration of women.
 The Executive Board sets out targets for proportional female representation at the two management levels below Executive Board level.

-In the current financial year, the Executive Board has intensified its efforts with respect to diversity when filling managerial positions and, in particular, strives to achieve appropriate consideration of women at managerial levels in the Company.
+In the current financial year, the Executive Board has intensified its efforts with respect to diversity when filling managerial positions and, in particular, strives to achieve appropriate consideration of women at managerial levels in the company.
 In the past, the Executive Board of MLP SE already took measures directed at reconciling working life and family life.
-In the financial year 2017, the Executive Board again reviewed the effectiveness of these measures and already adopted an overall concept in November 2013.
+In the financial year 2019, the Executive Board again reviewed the effectiveness of these measures and had already adopted an overall concept in November 2013.
 If appropriate, it will undertake modifications as necessary or initiate further measures in order to achieve appropriate consideration of female candidates at managerial levels in the Company, taking into account the Company's specific situation.
-This concept also includes guidelines for diversity-compliant promotion, which will, however, still require final elaboration.
-Thus, no specifications for concrete selection decisions with respect to filling positions have yet been established.
-Nevertheless, the Executive Board of MLP SE has only decided upon a percentage of female members amounting to 0 percent at the first management level below the Executive Board as MLP SE is a holding company that has only a very limited number of staff with just a few managers.
+Based on objectives, this concept should help to further improve reconciliation of working and family life, which is set out in a target agreement of the company moderated by the Hertie Foundation in the context of a berufundfamilie® audit.
+No concrete gender-specific guidelines with regard to filling positions have yet been established.
+Nevertheless, the Executive Board of MLP SE has only decided upon a percentage of female members amounting to 0% at the first management level below the Executive Board as MLP SE is a holding company that has only a very limited number of staff with just a few managers.
 Beyond this, MLP SE does not have a second level of management below the Executive Board.

 The measures are therefore not yet fully compliant with the requirements of Section 4.1.5 of the Code.
-As was also the case in the financial year 2017, MLP therefore declares it will continue to deviate from this recommendation in 2018.
+As was also the case in the financial year 2019, MLP therefore declares it will continue to deviate from this recommendation in 2020.